 Q&A (Auto-generated by AI)

-How does public broadcasting funding work?
+How does public broadcasting impact local news?